raniamarhoni/GuessTheFlagGame/README.md

 Flags are obtained by https://www.countryflags.io/ and an array put into another JavaScript file ([Countryflags](https://github.com/raniamarhoni/GuessTheFlagGame/blob/afc44a844d84f94245770742e9acd3d3095fba1e/assets/js/countrylist.js)).
 This will help the game to have access to lots of flags but also be able to decide which flags can show.

 Each question is random it will never be the same questionnaire for everyone.
-This is done by having an array of countries to be the answers and options and then having the answer selected by random to avoid the answer coming up in the same option box the options are sorted.
+This is done by having an array of countries to be the answers and options and then having the answer and options selected by random but making sure the answer does not come up twice and none of the previous answers are shown in the next questions so they know what to avoid if they got that question correct.

 ### Features left to Implement

 I would like to do a global high score to create competition.

 Also, to divide them in section such as Europe, Africa where people can play the same game but dedicated to continents.

+As there are so many flags, I want to add different variations of the game like you keep going until you get a question wrong or have different timers such as 60 seconds or 120 seconds.
+I want the user to have different games to pick from when opening the webpage.

 ## Technologies Used
 1.JavaScript